 - Use a heavy-duty trailer or hitch-mounted rack to transport the machine.
 Securely fasten the machine to the trailer or rack with straps, chains, cable, or ropes.
 Make sure that the trailer or rack has all of the necessary lighting and markings that are required by law.
 If using a trailer, make sure that the safety chains are secured. - Use extreme caution when loading the machine on a trailer or rack.
 The ramps should be long enough so that the angle between the ramp and the ground does not exceed 12°.
-A steeper angle may cause the machine to lose traction and slide out of control. - Always load the machine with the machine driving forward. - Only use first gear (1) when loading the machine - Limit throttle and machine speed when loading the machine. - Engage the park brake once it has been properly loaded and shut off.
-This will help to minimize movement of the machine on the trailer or rack during transportation.
+A steeper angle may cause the machine to lose traction and slide out of control. - Always load the machine with the machine driving forward. - Only use first gear (1) when loading the machine - Keep the machine in gear once it has been properly loaded and shut off.
+This will help to minimize movement of the machine on the trailer or rack during transportation. - Move the transmission lever to the desired location.